-Priority No. Topic Description Contributing Factors City Actions/Programs Metrics 1 Insufficient and Inaccessible Outreach and Enforcement The 2020 Regional AI and the Fair Housing assessment found that outreach and enforcement were inadequate.
+Priority No. Торіс Description Contributing Factors City Actions/Programs Metrics 1 Insufficient and Inaccessible Outreach and Enforcement The 2020 Regional AI and the Fair Housing assessment found that outreach and enforcement were inadequate.
 This was due most to the reliance on old print media to advertise meetings.
 The analysis also found that since 2020, no sites in the City were tested for potential discrimination.
 Lack of a variety of media inputs Lack of marketing community meetings Insufficient fair housing law enforcement and testing Promote Equal Housing Opportunities &amp; Fair Housing Services city-wide Promote County of San Diego Home Repair Loan/Grant Programs city-wide Coordinate city-wide Section 8 Housing Choice Vouchers and Public Housing The City will advertise on its website EO&FH Services, County Home Repair Loan/Grant Programs, and Section 8 Housing Choice/Public Housing with web-links to the service providers to achieve a goal of 50% more utilization of these services.
-2 Concentration of minority and low- and moderate-income population and special needs groups The analysis found a concentration of low and moderate and minority households in the northern census tracts of the City.
-These tracts also had high constrictions of single femaleheaded households with children.
+2 Concentration of minority and low- and moderate- income population and special needs groups The analysis found a concentration of low and moderate and minority households in the northern census tracts of the City.
+These tracts also had high constrictions of single female- headed households with children.
 These tracts were also found to have higher Lack of private investments Locating and type of affordable housing Inaccessible sidewalks, pedestrian crossings, or other infrastructure Facilitate city-wide Development of Higher Density Housing Utilize the updated Density Bonus Provisions adopted by City Council on May 17, 2022 Coordinate city-wide public outreach efforts with the County on special needs housing development The City will facilitate density bonus projects and higher density housing with a goal of at least one density bonus development project per year.
-The City will work cooperatively with the County to construct special needs housing

-environmental development with

-burdens.
-These a goal of one

-households need special project per

-increased access to year, such as a

-affordable housing homeless shelter

-and improved project.

-infrastructure and . ,

-public facilities.
-All of

-the mixed-use zones

-in the City are

-located in transit

-corridors, which

-should improve

-access to transit and

-other services for

-these special needs

-groups.
-In addition,

-by focusing housing

-in mixed-use zones

-zoned for high-

-density, multi-family

-developments

-subject to ADA will

-bring housing

-choices accessible

-to persons with

-disabilities.
-City

-Council has also

-been actively trying

-to improve the

-south/central portion

-of the City with the

-Connect Main Street

-infrastructure

-project.
-Program 2

-will update the

-accessory dwelling

-unit regulations to

-further incentivize

-construction in
+The City will work cooperatively with the County to construct special needs housing environmental burdens.
+These households need increased access to affordable housing and improved infrastructure and public facilities.
+All of the mixed-use zones in the City are located in transit corridors, which should improve access to transit and other services for these special needs groups.
+In addition, by focusing housing in mixed-use zones zoned for high- density, multi-family developments subject to ADA will bring housing choices accessible to persons with disabilities.
+City Council has also been actively trying to improve the south/central portion of the City with the Connect Main Street infrastructure project.
+Program 2 development with a goal of one special project per year, such as a homeless shelter project. infrastructure